-BWT is committed to ensuring that all students benefit from a broad and balanced curriculum that prepares them for life in modern Britain.
+BWT is also committed to ensuring that all students benefit from a broad and balanced curriculum that prepares them for life in modern Britain.
 Fundamental British Values underpin all aspects of the education and curriculum offered to students.

-More information on the Channel process can be found here.
+More information on the Channel and Multi-Agency Panel (PMAP) process can be found here.